 Choosing a Hypoallergenic Food for Sensitive Stomach

-A hypoallergenic dog food is simply a food formulated from limited or novel ingredients.
-Many hypoallergenic formulas rely on natural foods that are unlikely to provoke an allergic reaction – foods that are likely to cause a reaction include beef, dairy, corn, wheat, soy and yeast.
+Hypoallergenic dog food is simply a food formulated from limited or novel ingredients.
+Many hypoallergenic formulas rely on natural foods that are unlikely to provoke an allergic reaction – foods that are likely to cause a reaction include beef, dairy, corn, wheat, soy, and yeast.
 To create a dog food free from these ingredients, manufacturers may turn to novel ingredients like buffalo, kangaroo or pheasant.

 In order to treat your dog’s food allergies, you may need to try a few different formulas until you find the one that works best.
 Some recommended hypoallergenic dog foods include:

 - Blue Buffalo Basics (canned food)

 Remember, when switching your dog to a new food it is important to make the transition slowly.
 Start by mixing a 50/50 ratio of the new food with your dog’s old food and slowly add more of the new food until the old food is replaced entirely.